Jumaruba/jtimesched/docs/09_assignment/09_assignment.md

 #### Mutant 1

-The first mutant was introduced function when we fixed the source code of the `isCellEditable` method to avoid failing tests:
+The first mutant was introduced when we fixed the source code of the `isCellEditable` method to avoid failing tests:

 ![](./images/projectTableModel/non-killed/01.png)

 **Mutation**: `replaced boolean return with true for de/dominik_geyer/jtimesched/project/ProjectTableModel::isCellEditable`

-This mutant replaced the boolean return by `true` and still managed to survive the existent tests.
+This mutant replaced the boolean return with `true` and still managed to survive the existent tests.
 Therefore, we improved the `testPartitionE7` and `testPartitionE9` parameterized tests to verify that the method returns false when the row index is out of bounds.
 For that, we used the `testRowParameter` function, which uses the `assertEquals` to verify if the given row leads to a "false" return value.

 **Preconditions**: The project table model has a single project.